1JS/Foundation/JS/Books.md

 	Now I know the secret of JavaScript Ninja, as John Resig said, is understanding JavaScript as a **functional language**.
 And I know the most important parts of the JavaScript language is: *functions, closures, and prototypes*.

-	As a newbie, it's a bit overwhelming to me.
+	(201308) As a newbie, though John explained things in an easy-to-understand way, it's still a bit overwhelming to me.
 Yet I am sure it's an excellent book.

 ---